glenlong/wedding/src/content/posts/father-of-the-bride-speech-outline.md

 #### About this section

 One of the most anticipated parts of the Father of the Bride speech is where he shares fond memories of his daughter growing up.
-Even people who know the bride well will love to hear stories from her childhood.
+Even people who know the Bride well will love to hear stories from her childhood.

 #### What to do